keertikamanikandan/Multi-Source-Data-Pipeline-for-Gans/README.md

 ---

+## 🗄️ Database Design

+The project uses a **normalized relational schema** to ensure structured and consistent data storage.

+### Main Tables (in order of data flow)

+- cities
+- population
+- weather
+- airports
+- cities_airports
+- flights

+These tables are connected using **primary and foreign key relationships**.

+---

 ## 📈 Database Schema

 The following diagram illustrates the relational database design used in this project.

 ![Database Schema](screenshot/database.png)

-### Main Tables (in order of data flow)

-- city
-- population
-- weather
-- airport
-- cities_airport
-- flight

-These tables are connected using relational keys to ensure proper data integration and efficient querying across different datasets.

 ---